FormatFuzzer: Effective Fuzzing of Binary File Formats

 \begin{description} \item[Choices of valid values.]
 Our first extension allows the specification of an \emph{array of valid values to choose from.} When a variable is declared, this array of choices can be assigned as an \emph{initialization list.} \Cref{line:bits} of \Cref{lst:ihdr} tells the generator to pick a value for \texttt{bits} uniformly from five possible choices. \item[Enumerations.]
 To handle enumerations, the generator chooses a value uniformly from the set of the enumerated values (e.g., \texttt{PNG\_COLOR\_SPACE\_TYPE} in \Cref{lst:ihdr}), which is usually the appropriate behavior.
 But it is also possible to specify a different set of choices through an initialization list.

 \item[Lookaheads.]
 For lookahead functions, we extend the language to allow a new argument specifying the possible values to choose from.
 One example is the array \texttt{colors} passed as an argument to the \texttt{ReadByte()} call in \Cref{line:ReadByte} of \Cref{lst:ihdr}.
-Additional extensions will be detailed in \Cref{sec:btgen}.

 \item[Allowing invalid choices.]
 Finally, we also allow the generator to deviate from the specified behavior and pick any value from the entire range of $2^8$ possible values for \texttt{ubyte} with a small probability of about 1\%, by performing an action that we call an ``evil'' decision.
-Such evil decisions can be turned on and off during generation by calling a function \texttt{SetEvilBit()}.
+Such evil decisions are enabled by default, but can be turned on and off during generation by calling a function \texttt{SetEvilBit()}, which takes as input the new value for the flag and returns the old value.
 When enabled, they can give the fuzzer greater diversity of generated files by allowing the fuzzer to explore a small number of invalid choices during generation. \end{description}